6 Tips To Nurture Your Child's Mental Health

 Mental health issues in children are rising.
-In Ireland, it's been reported that by the age of 13 years, 1 in 3 young people is likely to have experienced some type of mental health difficulty.
+In Ireland, it's been reported that by 13 years, 1 in 3 young people will likely have experienced some mental health difficulty.
 Most parents know the importance of supporting and nurturing their child's healthy eating and physical health.
 Still, more and more parents realise the importance of spending time encouraging and supporting their child's mental health.

 There seems to be a misunderstanding that we only need to think about children's mental health when a child has difficulty.
-On the contrary, we can and should be thinking about children's mental health every day.
-Fostering good mental health is really about helping to create, encourage, and promote daily habits like sharing, talking about feelings, correcting unhelpful thinking, encouraging helpful and healthy reviews, modelling empathy, and building resilience.
+On the contrary, we should think about children's mental health daily.
+Fostering good mental health is about helping create, encourage, and promote daily habits like sharing, talking about feelings, correcting unhelpful thinking, encouraging helpful and healthy reviews, modelling empathy, and building resilience.

 What is mental health, and what can you do to support your child?